The Edna Bailey Sussman Fund Environmental Internship Program

 Preference for the Edna Bailey Sussman Trust will be given to students who would otherwise not receive funding for their professional development internship experience.
-Click here for additional information on how internship applications are evaluated by SEAS.

 If you are selected for the Edna Bailey Sussman Fund, your internship host will be notified via email of your expected start and end dates, the number of work hours you specified, and the amount of your internship stipend.
 The internship host is under no obligation to provide any additional funding for the work dates/times that you specified in your proposal.
 You will also be carbon copied on this email.